Need help with your Discussion

 • Training and development of employees

-• Rules, regulations and policies of the company
+• Rules, regulations, and procedures of the company

 The hiring of bargaining team members is a time-consuming process.
-I was able to select the four supervisors in such a manner that I have the necessary skills, abilities and experience that are needed to accomplish this difficult task.
+I selected the four supervisors so that I have the necessary skills, abilities, and experience to accomplish this difficult task.
 The selected supervisors have proven their ability to deal with conflict and understand the dynamics of negotiations.
-I chose this set of supervisors because of the following reasons: (1) they have the experience, knowledge and skills needed to negotiate and negotiate effectively; (2) they are willing to be part of my bargaining team; (3) they know how to work with other people in a constructive way.
+I chose this set of supervisors because of the following reasons: (1) they have the experience, knowledge, and skills needed to negotiate and negotiate effectively; (2) they are willing to be part of my bargaining team; (3) they know how to work with other people constructively.
 The first supervisor is Tom, who is a union member.
 Tom is an experienced professional negotiator who has worked in several industries and various industries over the years.
-Tom has an excellent foundation in negotiation, which includes understanding and managing conflict, managing different personalities, understanding the industry and environment and understanding the various steps involved in successful negotiation.
+Tom has an excellent foundation in negotiation, which includes understanding and managing conflict, managing different personalities, understanding the industry and environment, and understanding the various steps involved in successful negotiation.
 The second supervisor that was selected is Matt.
-He was nominated by his peers because he has managed several teams over his career at his organization.
+His peers nominated him because he has managed several teams in his organization.
 Matt has substantial experience negotiating both from a management and union perspective.
-Matt has several years of experience as a negotiator, which will be advantageous to the bargaining team because he understands the company’s culture and union philosophies.
-The third supervisor is Jeff, who was selected because of his extensive knowledge and experience in employee relations, which will help me understand my company and the union better.
-Jeff has extensive experience working at several Fortune 500 companies over the course of his career, which will help me understand my company’s culture.
-Jeff has a consistent track record of success in negotiations, which will help the team to be successful in the bargaining process.
+Matt has several years of negotiation experience, which will benefit the bargaining team because he understands the company’s culture and union philosophies.
+Jeff was selected as the third supervisor because of his extensive knowledge and experience in employee relations, which will help me better understand my company and the union.
+Jeff has extensive experience working at several Fortune 500 companies throughout his career, which will help me understand my company’s culture.
+Jeff has a consistent track record of success in negotiations, which will help the team succeed in the bargaining process.
 The fourth supervisor is Larry because he has significant experience with the union and is willing to work hard for the organization.
-He has negotiated with union presidents and experienced organized labour leaders.
+He has negotiated with union presidents and experienced organized labor leaders.
 Larry knows what it takes to negotiate successfully and will help me increase productivity levels and decrease employee turnover, as well as other positive outcomes that will achieve our goals for growth.

 Explain how each supervisor can contribute to conflict resolution strategies used during negotiation.